DataDog/libdatadog/docs/RFCs/0002-crashtracker-user-visable-log.md

 Future versions of the crashtracker MAY add additional fields.
 Parsers MUST accept unexpected optional fields, either by ignoring them, or by displaying them as additional data.
-The version number SHOULD be incremented for important optional fields, and MUST be incremented when a required field is added or removed.
+The version number SHOULD follow semver: i.e. increment a minor version number for backwards compatable changes, and increment the major version for non backwards compatible changes.

 ### Stacktraces